wisetime-io/wisetime-connector-java/README.md

 ## Sample Project

 Take a look at our open source [Jira Connector](https://github.com/wisetime-io/wisetime-jira-connector) for an example of a fully implemented, production-ready connector project.
 The connector is implemented in just [3 classes](https://github.com/wisetime-io/wisetime-jira-connector/tree/master/src/main/java/io/wisetime/connector/jira) and comes with great test coverage.

+## Javadoc

+The latest javadoc for the WiseTime Connector Library can be accessed [here](https://www.javadoc.io/doc/io.wisetime/wisetime-connector).